 While Bickers will assuredly face some stiff competition this year in the Mazda MX-5 Cup, he is appreciative of the opportunity afforded him by MAZDASPEED Motorsports Development.

 “I am very grateful for the opportunity Mazda has given me, to compete in the Mazda MX-5 Cup,” Bickers said.
 “I am looking forward to making the most of this opportunity and giving my best effort in the coming season.
 I have been training harder than ever, preparing myself to exceed expectations in 2014.”

 See Bickers and the other drivers of the Mazda MX-5 Cup for the 2014 season-opening doubleheader at Sebring, March 12-14, in support of the 61st Annual Mobil 1 Twelve Hours of Sebring Presented by Fresh from Florida.

 Stay up to date with the series by visiting www.MX-5Cup.com and follow on Facebook at http://www.facebook.com/MazdaMX5Cup and Twitter @MazdaMX5Cup.

 Warning: Invalid argument supplied for foreach() in /home/racer/public_html/plugins/content/jw_disqus/jw_disqus/tmpl/article.php on line 58

 Subscribe to Racer

-The Insider Issue is on sale now.
+The Champions Issue is on sale now.
 Click here for more information.